Get Medieval

-Get Medieval is an action game developed and published by Monolith Productions and Microïds for Microsoft Windows in 1998.
-It is an overhead shooter in which the player can control one of four characters in a dungeon.
-Get Medieval gameplay is similar to that of Atari Games's 1985 arcade game Gauntlet.
+Get Medieval is a 1998 hack and slash dungeon crawl video game developed and published by Monolith Productions and Microïds for Microsoft Windows.
+The player controls one of four characters looking for the exit in a series of dungeons.
+The game is similar to that of the 1985 Atari Games arcade video game Gauntlet.

 Gameplay

 It can be played in three modes (Dragon Quest, Random Dungeon, Custom Dungeon) and on four difficulty levels.
 The game's four player characters: Archer (Eryc), The Barbarian (Zared), The Sorceress (Levina), and The Avenger (Kellina), differ only in speed and strength.
 The slowest character (Zared) is the strongest, the fastest (Eryc) the weakest.
 Players can find Attack and Defense upgrades, losing them once their characters die.
 In the multiplayer mode, the game can be played via hotseat or network.

-This game came with a world editor called "GMedit" (or "WapWorld"), which allows players to make custom levels.
-Users can do everything that Monolith Games did in their levels, but it does not give a full control on the level.
-Custom levels can only contain a maximum of five kinds of enemies and their spawners in a specific dungeon.
+It includes world editor called "GMedit" (or "WapWorld") for making custom levels.

 Plot

 The female warrior Kellina's father was killed by a giant dragon that terrorizes the kingdom and dwells in a dungeon protected by its minions.
 Kellina and her friends embark on a quest to kill the dragon.